enyeInc/Engineering-Conventions/README.md

 ```

 #### HTTP Error Codes
-Use the [http-status-codes](https://www.npmjs.com/package/http-status-codes) library defining status codes and messages.
+Use the [http-status-codes](https://www.npmjs.com/package/http-status-codes) library when defining status codes and messages.